wazuh/wazuh-documentation/source/learning-wazuh/audit-commands.rst

         ping:yellow

 #.
-Now that our ``suspicious-programs`` list is more granular, let's create a
-   higher severity rule to fire specifically on instances when a "red" program is executed.
+Now that our ``suspicious-programs`` list is more granular, let's create a higher severity rule to fire specifically on instances when a "red" program is executed.

-   Add this new rule to ``/var/ossec/etc/rules/local_rules.xml`` on wazuh-manager, directly after rule 100200 and before the closing ``</group>`` tag:
+   Add this new rule to ``/var/ossec/etc/rules/local_rules.xml`` on the Wazuh manager, directly after rule 100200 and before the closing ``</group>`` tag:

     .. code-block:: xml